vtryndyak/mMASH-path-assist/README.md

 # Predicting MASH score using machine learning algorithm

-This script is intended to use pre-trained machine learning model to predict MASH score using gene expression data.
+This script is intended to use pre-trained machine learning model to predict metabolic dysfunction-associated steatohepatitis (MASH) score using gene expression data.
 To make the prediction, please follow these steps:

 1. Create conda environment.